vue-youtube/vue-youtube/README.md

 ### 🎉 New features

 - Register the manager via `createManager()` and `app.use()`
-- Event callbacks, like `onReady` or `onError`, will be able to accept multiple user provided callback functions
+- Event callbacks, like `onReady` or `onError`, are able to accept multiple user provided callback functions

 ## Usage